-His work has appeared in Scientific American Mind, Psychology Today, Forbes, The Wall Street Journal, Mental Floss, Salon, Esquire and other publications, and he is the writer behind the widely read blogs, Neuropsyched, Neuronarrative and The Daily Brain.
-He is frequently interviewed about science and technology topics, including appearances on NBC Nightly News and CNN Headline News.
+His work has appeared in Scientific American Mind, Psychology Today, Forbes, The Wall Street Journal, Chicago Tribune, Mental Floss, Slate, Salon, Esquire and other publications, and he is the writer behind the widely read blogs, Neuropsyched, Neuronarrative and The Daily Brain.
+He is frequently interviewed about science and technology topics, including appearances on NBC Nightly News, National Public Radio and CNN Headline News.

-His first non-fiction book, What Makes Your Brain Happy and Why You Should Do the Opposite, has been translated into seven languages and is available worldwide.
-His second nonfiction book, The Brain in Your Kitchen, is available in e-book format at Amazon and Barnes and Noble.
-His third book, Brain Changer, is available at Amazon, Barnes and Noble and other major booksellers.
+His first non-fiction book, What Makes Your Brain Happy and Why You Should Do the Opposite, has been published in 10 languages and is available worldwide.
+His second book, The Brain in Your Kitchen, is available in e-book format at Amazon and Barnes and Noble.
+His latest book, Brain Changer, is available at all major booksellers.